-Assuming an approximate 47% income tax withholding rate and stock price of \$65.00 per share at settlement, for the 15.7 million Performance-Vesting Founders Award shares that vested and have yet to be settled as described in the preceding paragraph, we estimate that our cash obligation on behalf of our Co-Founders to the relevant tax authorities to satisfy income tax withholding obligations would be approximately \$481.7 million, and we would deliver an aggregate of approximately 8.3 million shares of our Class B common stock to net settle these awards, after withholding an aggregate of approximately 7.4 million shares of our Class B common stock.
-The actual amount of the income tax obligations and the number of shares to be delivered could be higher or lower, depending on the price of our Class A common stock upon settlement and the applicable income tax withholding rates then in effect.
+\$33.00.
+Further, assuming an approximate 50% tax withholding rate and price of \$33.00 per share at vesting and settlement, for the 9.6 million shares that would vest as described in the preceding sentence we estimate that our cash obligation on behalf of our Co-Founders to the relevant tax authorities to satisfy tax withholding obligations would be approximately \$157.2 million, and we would deliver an aggregate of approximately 4.8 million shares of our Class B common stock to net settle these awards, after withholding an aggregate of approximately 4.8 million shares of our Class B common stock.
+Cash payments for income tax withholdings are due upon the settlement date of the RSUs which is the third anniversary of the applicable vesting date or, if earlier, upon a qualifying change in control event.
+To the extent that average stock price exceeds the initial public offering price of \$33.00, additional RSUs may vest and the amount of shares issuable and the related tax obligations for the net settlement of the awards would increase.
+For additional information regarding the Founders Awards, please see the sections titled "Executive and Director Compensation" and "Risk Factors - We anticipate incurring substantial stock-based compensation expense and incurring substantial obligations related to the vesting and settlement of RSUs granted in connection with the completion of this offering, which may have an adverse effect on our financial condition and results of operations and may result in substantial dilution."